Bash For Loop Guide and Examples

-A for loop is one of the prime statements in various programming languages and helps in managing your VPS a lot.
+A for loop is one of the prime statements in various programming languages and helps in managing your VPS platform a lot.
 Here, we will explain how it is used in the bash programming language – hence the name, “bash for loop.”
-Get ready to add a new tool into your developer arsenal!

 A for loop is an iteration statement, meaning you can execute code repeatedly.
 Let’s say you want to run an instruction 5 times.
-Instead of writing five separate codes, you can just write a for loop syntax once.
-Let’s explore deeper, shall we?
+Instead of writing five separate codes, you can write a for loop syntax once.

 Bash For Loop Syntax